mpinardi/cucumber-performance/README.md

 Cucumber perf represents a new idea in automated testing development.

 ### What is Cucumber?
-Cucumber itself is a implimentation of Behavior Driven Development (BDD).
+Cucumber is a implementation of Behavior Driven Development (BDD).
 Which uses simple natural language scripts to define a software feature.
 These executable specifications are written in a language called gherkin.
 Example: